Overview of On Campus Housing

 - The showing of adult videos is prohibited in public areas.

 Whether you are moving to another room, another hall, or are vacating the University Student Housing system completely, several forms and many tasks must be completed to properly accomplish your move.
-Failure to submit the required forms or to complete the following procedures when vacating a residence hall room could result in charges to your student account.
+Failure to submit the required forms or to complete the proper procedures when vacating a residence hall room could result in charges to your student account.

 Weapons – (University Weapons Policy)

 For purposes of this policy, “Weapon” means an instrument, article or substance that is designed, used or likely to be used to cause bodily harm or property damage.
-Weapons include the following items: firearms, including rifles, shotguns, handguns; bowie, dirks and knives (other than kitchen knives) with blades four (4) inches or longer, explosives, swords, nun chucks, throwing stars and other martial arts weapons, crossbows, compound bows, recurve bows, long bows, pepper spray (except for small, personal protection dispensers), BB guns, paintball guns, ammunition and non-functioning replicas that could be confused with actual firearms.
+Weapons include the following items: firearms, including rifles, shotguns, handguns; bowie, dirks and knives (other than kitchen knives) with blades four (4) inches or longer, explosives, swords, nun chucks, throwing stars and other martial arts weapons, crossbows, compound bows, recurve bows, long bows, pepper spray (except for small, personal protection dispensers), BB guns, paintball guns, ammunition and non-functioning replicas that could be confused with actual firearms/weapons.
 “University Premises” means the facilities and land owned, leased by or under the primary control of Montana State University-Bozeman and passenger vehicles owned, leased or otherwise under the control of the university.